garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob.md

 ![Azure Blob Storage Architecture](../../../.gitbook/assets/azure-blob-architecture.png)

 Here, you will connect to a Blob Storage from your DevBox.
 This would be done by setting up a bastion host that advertises the private routes to your DevZero network so that you can access the private service through network tunneling.
-You would also need to set up a DNS Private Resolver to access the Blob Storage's Private Endpoint from your DevBox.
+You must also set up a DNS Private Resolver to access the Blob Storage's Private Endpoint from your DevBox.

 ## Prerequisites